Convergence for noncommutative rational functions evaluated in random matrices: Abstract

 \section{Abstract}

-One of the main application of free probability is to show that for appropriately chosen independent copies of $d$ random matrix models, any noncommutative polynomial in these $d$ variables has a spectral distribution that converges asymptotically and can be described through free convolutions.
-The goal of this paper is to show that this can be extended to noncommutative rational fractions, hereby answering an open question by Roland Speicher.
+One of the main applications of free probability is to show that for appropriately chosen independent copies of $d$ random matrix models, any noncommutative polynomial in these $d$ variables has a spectral distribution that converges asymptotically and can be described with the help of free probability.
+This paper aims to show that this can be extended to noncommutative rational functions, answering an open question by Roland Speicher.

-This paper also provides a non-commutative probability facet on the approximation of the free field.
+This paper also provides a noncommutative probability approach to approximating the free field.
 At the algebraic level, its construction relies on the approximation by generic matrices.
-On the other hand, it admits many embeddings in the algebra of operators affiliated to a $II_1$ factor.
-A consequence of our result is that the approximation by generic matrices can be upgraded at the level of spectra for any self-adjoint element in the free field as soon as the generators admit a matrix model.
+On the other hand, it admits many embeddings in the algebra of operators affiliated with a $II_1$ factor.
+A consequence of our result is that, as soon as the generators admit a random matrix model, the approximation of any self-adjoint noncommutative rational function by generic matrices can be upgraded at the level of convergence in distribution.